Doug Moe: Denver Nuggets (2002–2008)

-On coming to the NBA after the NBA-ABA merger
+On coming to the NBA after the NBA–ABA merger

 "One of the biggest disappointments in my life was going into the NBA after the merger.
 The NBA was a rinky-dink league—listen, I'm very serious about this.
 The league was run like garbage.
 There was no camaraderie; a lot of the NBA guys were aloof and thought they were too good to practice or play hard.
 The NBA All-Star Games were nothing—guys didn't even want to play in them and the fans could [sic] care less about the games.
 It wasn't until the 1980s, when David Stern became commissioner, that the NBA figured out what the hell they were doing, and what they did was a lot of stuff we had in the ABA—from the 3-point shot to All-Star weekend to the show biz stuff.
 Now the NBA is like the old ABA.
 Guys play hard, they show their enthusiasm and there is a closeness in the league.
 Hell, the ABA might have lost the battle, but we won the war.
 The NBA now plays our kind of basketball."

+Death

+Moe died in San Antonio on February 17, 2026, at the age of 87 following complications from cancer.

 Legacy

 Moe's overall NBA head coaching ledger stands at 628–529 (.543), the 19th most in NBA history.
-His win total was the most in Nugget history until Michael Malone passed him in November 23, 2024, much to Moe's approval.
+His win total was the most in Nuggets history until Michael Malone passed him on November 23, 2024.

 In 1997, Moe was inducted into the Colorado Sports Hall of Fame.
 He was inducted into the NYC Basketball Hall of Fame in 1998.
 In 2015, he was inducted into the San Antonio Sports Hall of Fame.

 In 2018, he received the Chuck Daly Lifetime Achievement Award.